CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab01.md

     - The **Azure AI Foundry project** and any models deployed in it.
     - **Azure OpenAI** in Azure AI Foundry models.
-    - **Azure AI services**
+    - **Azure AI Services**

       ![](../Images/aii13.png)

-### Task 3: Test a generative AI model
+## Task 3: Test a generative AI model

-Now that you know something about the configuration of your Azure AI Foundry project, you can return to the chat playground to explore the model you deployed.
+In this task, you’ll use the chat playground in Azure AI Foundry to test your deployed **gpt-4.1** model.
+You’ll configure the system message to provide context, send queries, and review the model’s generative responses.

 1. In the navigation pane on the left for your project, select **Playgrounds (1)**.